Portugal is a great country to spend some time in and house sitting is one way to do that cheaply.

 - Canadian: http://www.rcmp-grc.gc.ca/cr-cj/fing-empr2-eng.htm

-- Australian: http://www.afp.gov.au/what-we-do/police-checks/national-police-checks.aspx
+- Australian: https://www.afp.gov.au/our-services/national-police-checks

-- New Zealand: http://www.justice.govt.nz/services/criminal-records
+- New Zealand: https://www.justice.govt.nz/criminal-records/

 - Ireland: http://www.garda.ie/Controller.aspx?Page=2742&Lang=1